shreyansh0200/telecom_customer_churn_predectionn/README.md

 ### **Algorithm Used: Decision Tree Classifier** 🌳

 * The machine learning model chosen for this prediction task is the **Decision Tree Classifier** from `scikit-learn`.
 * The model is trained based on the **entropy** criterion, which measures the impurity or randomness of the data to guide the optimal splitting of nodes in the tree.
-This helps in building a tree that provides the most information gain at each split, leading to better classification of churn and non-churn customers.
+This helps in building a tree that[...]